webandras/static-site-express/content/posts/2018-06-22-welcome_to_static_site_express.md

 This bash script will call: `npm run watch-chokidar`.
 Alternatively, you can also use `npm run watch-nodemon`.

-_Issue 1: if you don't see the website updated after file changes, you have to restart the script.
-Sometimes it happens.
-TODO_
+Also call the `bin/css` and `bin/js` watcher scripts to make sure the bundles recreated after file changes.

-The build process is intentionally delayed with setTimeout, to have enough time the css to be compiled after changes.
-Unfortunately, there is an interaction with the css builder script (which is slower).
-With the delay, crashes are less frequent
+_Note:_ The build process is intentionally delayed with setTimeout, to have enough time the css to be compiled after changes (see watch-css script).
+So it is reacting slower to changes, and the css watch script is also a bit slow.
+Crashes are rare now.

-3. Serve website on `localhost:4000`:
+3. Serve website on `localhost:4000` (or the port you set in .env, default port is 4000):

 ```raw
 bin/serve
 ```

-_Issue 2: very rarerly, the Express dev server also crashes if the build script fails.
-TODO_
+_Note:_ the Express dev server crashes rarely - not finding some file generated by the builder.
+The files and folders in the public folder are deleted and re-copied: for a brief moment it is possible not to have a .html file available to be able to be served by the Express server.
+However, the site-builder generates everything in a few hundreds of milliseconds (generally less than 300 ms).
+So this error happens rarely.

+Also call the `bin/css` and `bin/js` watcher scripts to make sure the bundles recreated after file changes.

+If you don't see your changes:

+- Make sure you rebuilded the site-generator code after the changes you have made, and restart bin/watch
+- Try to restart bin/watch, bin/css, and bin/js

 4. Create the css bundle with PostCSS (in watch mode):